Giorgia Meloni: Foreign policy

-The first foreign leader met by Meloni was the French president Emmanuel Macron, who was in Rome on 23 October to meet president Mattarella and the Pope, and had a bilateral meeting with Meloni, primarily focused on the ongoing energy crisis and the Russian invasion of Ukraine.
-On 3 November, Meloni met European Union (EU) leaders such as Ursula von der Leyen, Charles Michel, Paolo Gentiloni, Roberta Metsola, and other politicians in Brussels.
+The first foreign leader met by Meloni was the French president Emmanuel Macron, who was in Rome on 23 October 2023 to meet President Sergio Mattarella and Pope Francis, and had a bilateral meeting with Meloni, primarily focused on the ongoing energy crisis and the Russian invasion of Ukraine.
+On 3 November 2023, Meloni met European Union (EU) leaders such as Ursula von der Leyen, Charles Michel, Paolo Gentiloni, Roberta Metsola, and other politicians in Brussels.

-On 7 November, Meloni took part in her first international summit, the United Nations COP27 in Sharm El Sheik, Egypt.
+On 7 November 2023, Meloni took part in her first international summit, the United Nations COP27 in Sharm El Sheik, Egypt.
 During her speech, Meloni stated: "Italy remains strongly convinced of its commitment to decarbonisation in compliance with the Paris Agreement.
 We must diversify energy suppliers, in close collaboration with African countries."
 During the conference, the prime minister also had a bilateral meeting with the Egyptian president Abdel Fattah el-Sisi.
-In the following week, Meloni participated in the G20 summit in Bali, Indonesia, where she had her first bilateral meeting with the U.S. President Joe Biden on 15 November.
+In the following week, Meloni participated in the G20 summit in Bali, Indonesia, where she had her first bilateral meeting with the U.S. president Joe Biden on 15 November 2023.

-In January 2023, Meloni visited Algeria, where she met president Abdelmadjid Tebboune with whom she signed a deal regarding gas supply to Italy.
-Thanks to this deal, the North African country will become Italy's largest gas supplier.
+In January 2023, Meloni visited Algeria, where she met President Abdelmadjid Tebboune with whom she signed a deal regarding gas supply to Italy.
+Thanks to this deal, Algeria will become Italy's largest gas supplier.

 On 22 February 2023, Meloni visited Ukraine and met with President Volodymyr Zelenskyy to discuss about the ongoing Russian invasion.
 Meloni also visited Bucha, in the suburbs of Kyiv, where the Russian forces killed more than 400 Ukrainians in March 2022.
-The prime minister stressed that Ukraine can count on Italy, adding "we have been with Ukraine from the beginning and will be until the end."
-On 2 March, Meloni visited India, where she met Prime Minister Narendra Modi and President Droupadi Murmu.
+Meloni stressed that Ukraine can count on Italy, adding, "we have been with Ukraine from the beginning and will be until the end."
+She was an ally of Polish Prime Minister Mateusz Morawiecki and has praised Poland's support for Ukraine and Poland's acceptance of large numbers of Ukrainian refugees.
+On 2 March 2023, Meloni visited India, where she met Prime Minister Narendra Modi and President Droupadi Murmu.
 During a press conference, Meloni praised Modi and his policies, describing him as the "most loved leader in the world".
+In March 2023, she hosted Israeli Prime Minister Benjamin Netanyahu in Rome.